jeremykaragania/transperth/README.md

 ```

 ### Authentication
-The JourneyPlanner and User APIs require authentication to access.
-Authentication will require your device ID which can be found empirically with a
+You can authenticate with your device ID or Transperth account.
+You can find
-proxy server and the Transperth app.
+your device ID empirically with a proxy server and the Transperth app.

+Device ID authentication is required to access the JourneyPlanner API, and
+account authentication is required to access the User API.
+However, no
+authentication is required to access the other APIS.

-You can authenticate with your device ID:
+Always authenticate with your device ID first:
 ```py
 >>> transperth.authenticate_with_device_id("YOUR_DEVICE_ID")
 ```
-Then, you can optionally authenticate with your Transperth account to access the User API:
+Then, you can optionally authenticate with your Transperth account:
 ```py
 >>> transperth.authenticate_with_user("YOUR_EMAIL", "YOUR_PASSWORD")
 ```